-Over multiannual timescales (2019-2021), exposure to seasonal hypoxia increased the amount of OC in sediments from FCR by 57% without changing the amount of Fe-OC (Figure 5).
+Over multiannual timescales (2019-2021), exposure to seasonal hypoxia increased the amount of OC in sediments from FCR by 57% without changing the amount of Fe-OC (Figure 6).
 This clearly contrasts with short-term experimental results, which showed decreased OC content following short periods of hypoxia (section 4.3).
 While many factors could affect OC and Fe-OC over multiannual timescales, the fact that no comparable effects were seen in the unoxygenated reference reservoir (BVR) suggests that these changes may be attributed to changes in DO concentrations in overlying water.
-Over two years of summer hypoxia, OC levels in sediment from FCR increased to the extent that they were no longer significantly different from the hypoxic reference reservoir (Figure 5), suggesting that legacy effects of oxygen conditions on total sediment OC may diminish after a two-year interval.
+Over two years of summer hypoxia, OC levels in sediment from FCR increased to the extent that they were no longer significantly different from the hypoxic reference reservoir (Figure 6), suggesting that legacy effects of oxygen conditions on total sediment OC may diminish after a two-year interval.

 Increases in sediment OC content with increased hypoxic duration are consistent with a reduction in sediment OC respiration rates under hypoxic conditions (Carey et al., 2018; Hargrave, 1969; Walker & Snodgrass, 1986).
 OC respiration rates decrease under hypoxic conditions because OC must be broken down using alternative electron acceptors, which produce a lower energy yield (Bastviken et al., 2003, 2004).
-Previous work conducted in BVR found that CH4 was the dominant terminal electron acceptor in the hypolimnion during hypoxic summer conditions, and CH4 has one of the lowest energy yields of alternate electron acceptors (McClure et al., 2021).
-Consequently, as less OC is respired in hypoxic hypolimnetic water and sediments, OC can accumulate more quickly in surficial sediments.
+Previous work conducted in BVR found that CO2 was the dominant terminal electron acceptor in the hypolimnion during hypoxic summer conditions (producing CH4), and CO2 has one of the lowest energy yields of alternate electron acceptors (McClure et al., 2021).
+As less OC is respired in hypoxic hypolimnetic water and sediments, OC can consequently accumulate more quickly in surficial sediments.
 Our results suggest that over multiannual timescales, this process (decreased respiration under hypoxic conditions) outweighs the counteracting decrease in Fe protection of OC that we observed during short periods of hypoxia.

-Sediment Fe-OC content (per g sediment mass) did not significantly change after two years of hypoxic conditions in FCR (Figure 5), indicating that at least a fraction of these compounds are able to withstand fluctuations in environmental redox conditions.
-Long-term stability of Fe-OC complexes can be promoted by the formation of strong chemical bonds between OC and mineral surfaces, and these bonds continue to form over time (Kaiser et al., 2007).
-Likewise, weathering of Fe increases the porosity of mineral surfaces and allows for OC protection within pore spaces (Kaiser & Guggenberger, 2003; Kleber et al., 2005).
+Sediment Fe-OC content (per g sediment mass) did not significantly change after two years of hypoxic conditions in FCR (Figure 6), indicating that at least a fraction of these compounds are able to withstand fluctuations in environmental redox conditions.
+Long-term stability of Fe-OC complexes can be promoted by the formation of strong chemical bonds between OC and mineral surfaces, and these bonds continue to form over time through the rearrangement of organic molecules (Kaiser et al., 2007).
+Likewise, associations between Fe and OC can help to maintain a pool of small (high surface area) Fe particles that are particularly likely to associate with OC, as associations with OC can inhibit the conversion of these particles into larger, more crystalline Fe forms (called Ostwald ripening; e.g., Hiemstra et al. 2019; Zhao et al. 2022).
 Decreased accessibility to microbial decomposition (e.g., through burial) may further increase the ability of Fe-OC compounds to persist over time (Kaiser & Guggenberger, 2003; Kleber et al., 2015).
 In FCR, the history of oxic conditions (2013-2019) may have contributed to the formation of particularly stable Fe-OC complexes in sediment, which were then able to withstand two summers of hypoxia.